MKwenhua/vdom-html-strings-/README.md

 ## Synopsis

 This is a simple Virtual Dom experiment I made for fun.
-In order to better understand React, I decided to build something similar myself inorder to get deeper insight into Reacts internals.
-I called this Repo vdom-html-strings because instead of creating elements directly using document.create, I decided to build html using strings.
+In order to better understand React, I decided to build something similar myself in order to get deeper insight into Reacts internals.
+I called this Repo vdom-html-strings because instead of creating elements directly using document.create, I decided to build html content using strings for batch updates.
 The HTML string constructor would be able to work within a webworker.

 ## Code Example Input
 ```javascript